BerliozFramework/BerliozDocs/guides/queues.md

       - targets: ['app.example.com']
 ```

-The exposed metrics are the same as the CLI command; see the
+The exposed metrics are the same as the CLI; see the
-[Queue CLI commands](../cli/queues.md#queuesize) page for the metric names and output examples.
+[Queue CLI commands](../cli/queues.md#queuesize) page for output examples.

 ## Custom queue factories